 How to Make Tempeh Bolognese

-Crumble an 8-ounce block of tempeh into small bits that resemble ground meat and place in a pan with a splash of water.
-Simmer the duo until all the water has evaporated.
-(This steaming step helps eliminate some of the tempeh’s natural bitterness.
-If you’re feeling rushed/lazy, skip the steaming and move on to the next step.)
+- Crumble a block of tempeh into small bits and place in a pan with a splash of water.
+Simmer until all the water has evaporated.
+(This steaming step helps eliminate some of the tempeh’s natural bitterness.)

-Add some oil to the pan and season the tempeh with salt and pepper.
-Cook until it’s golden brown and somewhat crispy.
-Remove the tempeh and sauté the vegetables (onions, carrots, mushrooms) in the same pan until they’re softened.
+- Add oil to the pan and season the tempeh with salt and pepper.
+Cook until it’s browned and crispy.
+Remove the tempeh, set it aside, and sauté the vegetables (onions, carrots, mushrooms) in the same pan until they’re softened.

-Next, add some red wine to the veg and deglaze the pan (i.e. use the wine to lift off and scrape the browned bits [known as “fond”, French for “foundation” or “base”] stuck to the bottom of the pan, which will enhance the overall flavor of the sauce.)
+- Add the wine to the veg and deglaze the pan (i.e. use the wine to lift off and scrape the browned bits stuck to the bottom of the pan, which will enhance the overall flavor of the sauce.)

 A Few Words About Tempeh